Night of the Running Man: Plot

 Jerry Logan, a cab driver in Las Vegas, picks up a nervous passenger who offers him $100 to get to the airport as quickly as possible.
-Unknown to Jerry, the man has stolen $1 million from Al Chambers, a mob-connected casino owner.
+Unknown to Jerry, the man has stolen $1 million from Al Chambers, a mob-connected casino manager.
 Chambers himself skimmed the money from mob boss August Gurino.
 Knowing that Gurino will kill him if he notices the missing money, Chambers sends assassins to recover it.
 Although they kill the thief, Logan escapes with the cash.
 Desperate, Chambers hires an expensive hitman, David Eckhart, who tracks Logan to his house.
 Logan escapes with the money and flees the city on a train.
 Before he leaves, he confides in a friendly waitress, and Eckhart intimidates her into revealing Logan's destination.
 Eckhart kills the waitress and follows Logan.

 In Salt Lake City, Eckhart captures but loses Logan at the airport as he boards a flight for Los Angeles.
 Eckhart contacts his associate, Derek Mills, who pays off all the cab drivers at the Los Angeles airport.
 With no other choices available, Logan chooses Mills' cab.
 Mills kidnaps him at gunpoint and, at his house, burns Logan's feet in boiling water to make escape impossible.
 However, Mills underestimates Logan, who overpowers him and flees with the money.
 When Logan collapses unconscious on the street, he is taken to the hospital, where he meets nurse Chris Altman.
 Altman treats his wounds and covers for him when Eckhart comes looking.
 Mills, who is in the same hospital, overhears that Altman has taken Logan to a hotel for safety, and he alerts Eckhart.